• Skip to primary navigation

 Equipment

 For all videos and some pictures I use my iPhone 6S attached to a Kowa 60X Spotting Scope.
-I bought my spotting scope at the Seattle Audubon Nature Shop.
+I bought my spotting scope at the Birds Connect Seattle Nature Shop.
 All panoramic shots were taken with my iPhone 6S.
 For most pictures, I use a Canon 7D Mark II with 100-400mm lens.
 Sometimes, I also use Canon PowerShot SX50 HS.